mikhailshilkov/mikhailio-docpad/src/documents/2015/08/units-of-measurement-in-domain-design/index.html.md

 var distance = 10.0 * km;
 ```

-where liter is defined in that static class:
+where `km` is defined in that static class:

 ```cs
 public static class Constants